 – Have you encountered problems in your career for being a female scientist?

 I haven’t encountered any serious problems.
-However, I am witness of the challenges other women face.
+However, I am a witness of the challenges other women face.
 A big one in a competitive male-dominated field such as particle physics is the career drawbacks women suffer due to pregnancy and motherhood.
 As in many other fields, this could be the killer of a career.
 Efforts to overcome these disadvantages are being made but they are far from sufficient.
 It is sad to see good scientists leave the field because of this.

-I have two answers for you here: the answer of the pragmatic and the answer of the dreamer.
+I have two answers for you here: the answer of the pragmatic and the answer to the dreamer.
 Pragmatically, I would most probably be an IT specialist or an engineer.
 The dreamer’s answer is a writer.